ldaniels528/trifecta/README.md

         "doc": "A schema for stock quotes"
     }

-Let's load the Avro schema into memory as the variable "schema":
+Let's retrieve the first message from topic _Shocktrade.quotes.avro_ (partition 0) using an Avro schema as our optional message decoder:

-    kafka:/> avload schema avro/quotes.avsc

-Next, let's use the variable (containing the Avro schema) to decode a Kafka message:

-    kafka:/> kfirst Shocktrade.quotes.avro 0 -a schema
+    kafka:/> kfirst Shocktrade.quotes.avro 0 -a file:avro/quotes.avsc
     + ------------------------------------- +
     | field         value          type     |
     + ------------------------------------- +